msinjin/GettingAndCleaningDataProject/CodeBook.md

 The R script run_analysis.R takes a series of data files and descriptors from the "Human Activity Recognition Using Smartphones Data Set" and returns a "tidy" dataset of mean values for further analysis.

-The variables (and their derivations) in order of appearances in the data set are:
+The variables (and their derivations) in order of appearances in the tidy data set are:

 - subject.
 Has values 1-30 for each participant in the study.
 - activity.
 Has 6 possible values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS.